 This road trip hits The Florida Keys

 Next, we headed to Islamorada, in the Florida Keys.
-We arrived just in time to have a great dinner at The Lazy Fisherman.
-We were seated at a table in a sandy area, directly on the water, serenaded by a man playing a variety of tunes on his guitar.
+We arrived just in time to have a great dinner at Lazy Days — outside directly on the water, serenaded by a man playing a variety of Jimmy Buffet tunes on his guitar.

 We checked into the Amara Cay Resort and got up “early” the next day to go on a snorkeling trip to the John Pennekamp Coral Reef State Park.
 And when I say early, I mean 11:30 a.m.
-I am an early riser, but these girls — not so much.
+I’m an early riser, but as I’ve mentioned, these girls — not so much.

 What kind of makeup can you wear while snorkeling?